Michalis Arkadis

-Michalis Arkadis (Μιχάλης Αρκάδης; 37 October 1937 – 20 May 1990) was a Greek shipowner and a football agent, who served as president of AEK Athens.
+Michalis Arkadis (Μιχάλης Αρκάδης; 4 October 1937 – 20 May 1990) was a Greek shipowner and a football official, who served as president of AEK Athens.

 Early life

 Arkadis had studied maritime science at the University of Southampton and was a successful shipowner based in Piraeus.

 AEK Athens

 He was actively involved with AEK since the early 1970's and was a member of many boards of directors under the presidency of Loukas Barlos.
 In the 1982–83 season, when the then owner of AEK, Andreas Zafiropoulos stepped down from the presidency of the club, Arkadis he took over as president of AEK.
 During his presidency, he hired Helmut Senekowitsch as coach and won the Greek Cup in 1983.
 In the summer of the same year since he was unable to respond financially in the contract renewal of the team's star, Thomas Mavros he resigned in order for the new president, Lefteris Panagidis takes over.